WesternBarbarian/fin-pathfinder/README.md

 - Poetry

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+This means you can:
+- Use this code commercially
+- Modify the code
+- Distribute the code
+- Use it privately
+- Sublicense the code

+The only requirement is including the original license and copyright notice in any copy of the software/source.